The Salzburg Connection: Plot

 In 1971, the British photographer Richard Bryant (Patrick Jordan) dives into a deep mountain lake, the "Finstersee", and retrieves a heavy box.
 Soon afterwards two local men confront him, demanding to know where he has put the chest.
 When Bryant refuses to answer, the younger man strikes him, causing Bryant to fall and strike his head on a rock.

 The US lawyer William "Bill" Mathison (Barry Newman) is on holiday in Europe and visits Bryant's photo shop in Salzburg to ask about a book of photographs of Austrian mountain lakes.
 He is acting on behalf of publisher James Newhart (Whit Bissell).
 Bryant's Austrian wife Anna (Anna Karina) hands Bill correspondence from a certain Eric Yates, Newhart's representative in Zurich, including a countersigned cheque for the illustrated book.

 During the visit, Anna's brother Johann Kronsteiner (Klaus Maria Brandauer) receives a call from Felix Zauner (Wolfgang Preiss), a family friend, who tells him that Bryant has been the victim of a fatal accident.
 Johann goes to identify the body at an inn close to the Finstersee.
 The landlord of the inn, Grell (Helmut Schmid), is the elder of the men who had earlier confronted Bryant.

 Not far from the photo shop, Mathison notices that he is being followed by two men.
 To lose them, he takes a hackney carriage and is driven through the city.
 Having shaken off the first tail, a heavy set man with a moustache (Raoul Retzer) also starts to follow him.
 Bill takes part in a tour of Hohensalzburg Fortress, verifies that he is being followed, and then loses the man.

-While admiring the view from the fortress, Bill meets a young American Elissa Lang (Karen Jensen).
+While admiring the view from the fortress, Bill meets the young American Elissa Lang (Karen Jensen).
 They strike up a conversation and Mathison invites Elissa for a drink at his Salzburg hotel.
 It then turns out that she works for Zauner, who is part of the Austrian secret service.
 Elissa also passes information to KGB agent Lev Benedescu (Mischa Hausserman) and it becomes clear that she is also working for the Russians as a double agent.

 While Johann drives to the Finstersee, Bill receives a visit from Anna, who tells him of her husband's death.
 Anna is firmly convinced that her husband has been murdered.
 She therefore asks Bill whether Yates is involved in this affair, but he explains that Yates has also mysteriously died.

 Anna reveals that both her murdered husband and Yates had once worked for the British secret service.
 But she, Anna, had never trusted Yates.
 She confides in Bill her belief that her husband may have once again got involved in espionage.
 Later, while Bill is taking Anna home, Elissa breaks into Bryant's now-closed photo shop and steals the photos taken at Finstersee, as well as his correspondence with Yates.